 Jamie Saylor plays @NHRA NATIONAL CHAMPIONSHIPS!!

-Jamie Saylor is one of the hottest rising artists in Americana/Country music!
-Saylor’s unique soulful voice has distinctive country vibrato and his music rides the edge of country, blues, and roots rock this band meant for LIVE audiences!
+Jamie Saylor is one of the hottest rising artists in Americana and country music!
+With new music set to drop on Jan.
+1 of 2020 Saylor is set to have one hell of a New Year.
+Saylor’s soulful voice with a vibrato straight from the Appalachian hills comes directly from his roots in Kentucky and Georgia landing the listener somewhere between Hank Williams and John Fogerty and people love it.
+His music rides the edge of country, blues, bluegrass and roots rock and is a must see for this LIVE audiences!
 They are pure energy, and have spent the last year touring and entertaining the working class all over the USA.
-They’re in the studio now working on new music set to be released early 2019.

 When asked about the new project Saylor just smiles.
 “The new album will have a lil’ something for everyone.
 The songs are mostly about those who don’t make it, those who have fallen from grace, and how they are all trying to get back on their feet and stay afloat.
 The pursuit of happiness are strong words, it’s a lot tougher than you think, and ultimately we don’t all get a happy ending.
 To hell with endings I prefer the journey.”, said Saylor.

 Saylor who has been on the Nashville radar now for a lil over the past decade is set to take 2020 by storm.
 He has song cuts by other artists and in film, is widely respected for his original perspective as songwriter, and though songwriting is his passion he feels it’s time to start doin the singing as well.
 “I have found that I love to perform almost as much as I love creating, so why not do both.